Access to Higher Education Diploma: Art & Design

 This one-year course provides you with a thorough grounding in art and design.
 The course is run over two days each week for one year.
 The programme would suit students with some experience of creative art and design who may be returning to education, studying for the first time at College or wishing to change career.
 The range of units studied ensure you have a strong portfolio of creative ideas to show your potential for the next stage of your career.

-Level 2 English qualifications and evidence of ability on Art and Design/Portfolio.
+Level 2 English qualifications and evidence of ability in art and design/portfolio.

-The course will run for one year and you will attend for two days per week.
+The course will run for 1 year and you will attend for 2 days per week.